shadowga/website/_docs/3/f-adminresources.md

 Keep in mind that the five-digit port can change over time, so check back with this page if it suddenly stops working.
 The steps described may be similar or different depending on what client you use.
-All of the above instructions were written only for the FTC client.
-If you can't get a different client to work, use the recommended option or consult your software's developer.
+If you can't get another client to work, use the recommended option or consult your software's developer.